codelabspro/engine-guides/README.md

 ## Method names

-Always include a period and parenthesis when referencing a method name i.e. `.methodName()`.
+Always include a period and parentheses when referencing a method name i.e. `.methodName()`.

 ## General style tips